 3. Find a Faculty Advisor & Meet with a Different SA for your 2nd Approval

 - Your Faculty Advisor should be someone with experiences related to your Area of Concentration.
 If you need help finding a suitable FA, meet with an SA to discuss different HumBio faculty.

 - Faculty lunches are a great opportunity to meet HumBio faculty.
 They are announced through the Core Canvas site.
 If you are not currently in the core, talk to an SA about signing up.

 - Make an appointment to meet with your potential Faculty Advisor to discuss the proposed coursework for your HumBio major and area of interest.
-Confirm their ability to
+Confirm their ability to be your advisor.

 - Add Faculty Advisor to SFACT: Once a faculty member agrees to be your HumBio major advisor, ask an SA to add them to your SFACT Course of Study page.
 This will automatically send an email asking the Faculty Advisor to approve your COS in SFACT and sign on as your major advisor.

 4. Final Check with Student Services Staff & Apply for the Major in Axess

 - Apply for the Major: In Axess, apply for the Human Biology major (click on the 'Student' tab, then once the page loads, select 'Declare a major / minor from the drop-down menu under Academics.
 Follow the steps from there and make sure to hit 'Update database' at the end).

 - Grade Check: A Human Biology Student Services officer will do a grade check, confirm your degree option and process your major declaration in Axess.
 Congratulations!
 You are now a "declared major" with HumBio and the University.

 - Continue to meet with your Faculty Advisor: Be sure to meet at least once in your Junior year and once in your Senior year with your Faculty Advisor.
 In these meetings, you should inform them of any changes to your COS.